hypriot/rpi-java/README.md

 # rpi-java
-Raspberry Pi comptible Docker baseimage with Java preinstalled.
+Raspberry Pi compatible Docker base image with Java preinstalled.

 Uses `openjdk-7-jre`.
 Run all the commands from within the project root directory.